tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/2-functions-as-values.md

 ### Introducing filter

 * separate the "iterate over the users" concern from our business logic

-When we say _predicate function_, we mean _any_ function taking a value that resolves to a `boolean` value.
-For example, all of the following functions are considered predicate functions:

 ```typescript
 const startsWithC = (s: string): boolean => s.toLowerCase().startsWith('c');